ShashaAde/Domain-Network-Project/README.md

    Successfully installed WordPress through apache for my Linux client.

-## Created an Ubuntu server for system logging of the domain server with syslog.
+## Created an Ubuntu Server for System Logging of the Domain Server with Syslog
    ### Configured rsyslog

      nano /etc/rsyslog.conf